-Physiotherapy is a clinical allied health professional that aims to rehabilitate and improve the physical well being of patients with movement disorders resulting from a wide variety of joint, muscle and nerve disorders.
+Physiotherapy is a clinical allied health profession that aims to rehabilitate and improve the physical well being of patients with movement disorders resulting from a wide variety of joint, muscle and nerve disorders.

-Physiotherapists work in diverse settings including hospitals and healthcare organisations, private practice, sports settings, workplaces, schools and research.
+Physiotherapists work in diverse settings including hospitals and healthcare organisations, private practice, sports settings, workplaces, schools, universities and research institutions.